1iveowl/CosmosResourceTokenBroker/README.md

 If you are migrating an existing mobile app off of AppCenter Auth and AppCenter Data, then you already have a B2C Active Directory Tenant running with existing users.
 You also already have a Cosmos DB with existing data.

 The steps you need to take to migrate are:

-1. Create a Resource Token Broker and configure it so that it integrates seamlessly with your B2C Active Directory and your Cosmos DB.
-For that, this repository offers the [Resource Token Broker Service library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenBroker) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/broker/AzureFunction.Broker).
+1. Create a Resource Token Broker and configure it so that operates seamlessly with your B2C Active Directory and your Cosmos DB.
+This repository offers the [Resource Token Broker Service library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenBroker) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/broker/AzureFunction.Broker).
 2. Program your app to use MSAL for authentication.
-For that, this repository offers the [B2CAuthClient Library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/B2CAuthClient) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/client/XamarinForms.Client).
+This repository offers the [B2CAuthClient Library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/B2CAuthClient) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/client/XamarinForms.Client).
 3. Program your app to read and write data to Cosmos DB utilizing the Resource Token Broker to facilitate secure access.
-For that, this repository offers the [Cosmos Resource Token Client library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenClient) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/client/XamarinForms.Client).
+This repository offers the [Cosmos Resource Token Client library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenClient) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/client/XamarinForms.Client).
-4. *[optional]* You might also want to consider some form of client side caching of the data/Cosmos documents, to support off-line scenarios, to speed things up and to make your app less chatty on the internet.
-It all depends on the type of app.
-AppCenter Data did offers some of this caching, primiary for the off-line scenarios.
-No such caching is offered here, but it might be worth taking a look at [Akavache](https://github.com/reactiveui/Akavache).
+4. *[optional]* You might also want to consider implementing client/app side caching of the data/Cosmos documents, to support off-line scenarios, speed things up and to make your app less chatty on the internet.
+It all depends on the type of app of cause.
+AppCenter Data did offers some of this caching, primarily for the off-line scenarios.
+However, no such caching is offered here, but it might be worth taking a look at [Akavache](https://github.com/reactiveui/Akavache).

-If your are not migrating from AppCenter Auth and Data but are starting afresh with Azure AD B2C and Azure Cosmos DB you basically need to go through the same steps.
+If your are not migrating from AppCenter Auth and Data, i.e. starting afresh with Azure AD B2C and Azure Cosmos DB, you basically need to go through the same steps.

 #### Step 1: Implementing The Resource Token Broker

-The first thing you should do is to create an HTTP Triggered Azure Function that will work as your Resource Token Broker.
+The first thing you should do, is to create a HTTP Triggered Azure Function that will serve as your Resource Token Broker.

 *Note: You can also run your Resource Token Broker as an ASP.NET Core app, running in an App Service.
 The Resource Token Broker Service library here can easy accommodate such a scenario, however setting this up and configuring this is outside the scope of this guide, although the essential steps should not be that much different.*

-The ingredients for getting the Resource Token Broker ready as an Azure Function are included this repository and include:
+The ingredients for getting the Resource Token Broker ready, running as an Azure Function, are included in this repository:

 1. The code for the [Resource Token Broker Service library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenBroker).
 2. The [Azure Function sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/broker/AzureFunction.Broker) which shows you how to configure and use the Resource Token Broker Service.